kossiitkgp/git-workshop/0. Prerequisites/README.md

 ## Mac:

+1. Git comes preinstalled in the latest version of Mac.
+Execute `git --version` in the terminal.
+If a version number is obtained, Git is already present in your system.
-Homebrew (http://brew.sh/) is an alternative to install Git.
-If you have Homebrew installed, install Git via
+2. Otherwise, Homebrew (http://brew.sh/) is an alternative to install Git.
+If you have Homebrew installed, you can install Git via

 `brew install git`

-## Linux:
+## Ubuntu:

 1. Execute `git --version` in the command line.
 2. If you get a valid version number, you have git already installed on your computer, else follow the instructions below.

 #### Install git

-1. Execute the following command: `sudo apt-get install git`.
+1. Execute the following command: `sudo apt install git`.
 Type your password when prompted which won't be visible to you.
 2. Execute `git --version` in command line to verify installation.

 #### Configure git:

 1. After you've installed git properly, it's time to set some variables for the git configuration.
 You've to do this only once.
 Follow the commands on terminal.

-	* `git config --global user.name "ABC"`
+	* `git config --global user.name "<GitHub handle>"`
-	* `git config --global user.email "abc.iitkgp@gmail.com"`
+	* `git config --global user.email "<email address>"`
 	* `git config --global http.proxy http://172.16.2.30:8080`      // Setting system.proxy in git
-    * `git config --global core.editor gedit`
+    	* `git config --global core.editor vi`

 3. Now check `git config --list` to know you've set the variables correctly.